-The Subject Pronouns in Spanish (“Pronombres personales de sujeto”) are the pronouns referring to the person who performs the action of the verb.
+Subject Pronouns in Spanish (“Pronombres personales de sujeto”) are the pronouns which designate the person who performs the action of the verb.

-They are probably the first thing you will learn in any Spanish course, as they are the equivalent to the English words “I, you, he…”
+They are the equivalent to the English words “I, you, he…”

-Here is the list of subject pronouns, plus the conjugation in Present tense of the verb “Hablar” for each person:
+Here is the list of Subject Pronouns.
+We have included the conjugation of the verb “hablar” for each person:

 you (sing. polite)